josemiguel/hive-metastore-standalone/README.md

-# hive-metastore-standalone
+# Hive Metastore Standalone

-hive metastore standalone
+_A dockerized infrastructure to build and keep running up a metastore without [Hive](https://hive.apache.org/) _

 ## Requirements and Installation